JOyagdol/citygml_parser/README.md

 # CityGML Parser

-A **CityGML 3.0** parser for reading and writing CityGML files using Python.
+A **CityGML 3.0** parser for reading, writing, and converting CityGML files into JSON using Python.
 This project utilizes **xsdata** for XML data parsing and serialization.

 ## **🚀 Features**
 - Parse **CityGML 3.0** files into Python objects.
-- Modify CityGML objects and write back to GML format.
+- Modify CityGML objects and write back to XML format.
+- Convert **CityGML to JSON** for easier data processing and integration.
-- Supports integration with `xsdata` for schema-based GML handling.
+- Supports integration with `xsdata` for schema-based XML handling.

 ---